MicrotubeTechnologies/HexR-developer-tutorial-XR/README.md

 #### SpecialHaptics Settings:
 - **Custom Vibrations:**
-  - When activated will create the vibration effects
+  - When activated will create the vibration effects.
-  - **Frequency Speed:* the frequency of the vibrations.
+  - *Frequency Speed:* the frequency of the vibrations.
-  - **Haptic Strength:* the strength of the vibrations.
+  - *Haptic Strength:* the strength of the vibrations.
+- **Custom Haptics:**
+  - When activated/touch will trigger a constant haptic.
+  - *Haptic Pressure:* slider to adjust strength of haptic.
+10 = weakest, 60 = strongest.
 - **Fountain Effect:**
   - When activated will simulate running water.